tanfengshuang/tanfengshuang.github.io/_posts/Linux/RHCA/280/2018-05-19-280-4-executing-commands.md

 *    oadm policy remove-group <groupname> 	                Remove specified groups and all of their roles in the current project.

 ```
-# By default, the user that creates a project will have a bind with the admin role.
+By default, the user that creates a project will have a bind with the admin role.
 The following command will add a user called student to the admin role in the example project:
 # oadm policy add-role-to-user admin student -n example

-# The student user can be removed from the admin role in the example project with the following command:
+The student user can be removed from the admin role in the example project with the following command:
 # oadm policy remove-user student -n example

+查看
+# oc describe policybinding
 ```

 The cluster policy does not accept the -n flag because the it uses non-namespaced resources.
 The following commands are available for cluster policies: